-At this 2013 Annual Meeting, we are asking stockholders to approve a First Amended and Restated 2011 Stock Incentive Plan (the "First Amended 2011 Plan") to increase the number of shares reserved for awards under it to a total of 4,800,000 shares, which is an increase of an additional 1,600,000 shares.
-The number of shares initially reserved for future awards under the 2011 Plan was 3,200,000.
-As of April 1, 2013, there were 1,572,382 shares subject to outstanding grants and 1,735,743 shares remaining available for future grants under the 2011 Plan.
-The First Amended 2011 Plan would result in 3,335,743 shares being available for future awards based on the shares available for future awards under the 2011 Plan as of April 1, 2013.
-If approved by our stockholders, the First Amended 2011 Plan will take effect on May 28, 2013 and will continue through May 27, 2023.
+At the 2014 Annual Meeting, we are asking our stockholders to approve the Second Amended and Restated 2011 Stock Incentive Plan (the "Second Amended 2011 Plan") to increase the number of shares reserved for awards under it to a total of 6,550,000 shares, which is an increase of an additional 1,750,000 shares.
+As of April 1, 2014, there were 809,508 shares subject to outstanding grants and 2,786,636 shares remaining available for future grants under the 2011 Plan.
+The Second Amended 2011 Plan would result in 4,536,636 shares being available for future awards based on the shares available for future awards under the 2011 Plan as of April 1, 2014.
+If approved by our stockholders, the Second Amended 2011 Plan will take effect on May 27, 2014 and will continue through May 26, 2024.

-On April 4, 2013, our Board of Directors adopted the First Amended 2011 Plan, subject to the approval of the stockholders.
+On April 15, 2014, our Board of Directors adopted the Second Amended 2011 Plan, subject to the approval of the stockholders.
 The Board of Directors believes that the number of shares currently available for future awards is inadequate to achieve the purpose of the plan, which is to attract and retain the best possible individuals to promote our success.
-The First Amended 2011 Plan is identical to the 2011 Plan - other than with respect to the increase in reserved shares, the extension to the term, and a clarification that shares subject to stock options or similar awards granted under the Company's 2001 Stock Option Plan (the "2001 Plan") that expire or otherwise terminate without having been exercised in full and shares issued pursuant to awards granted under the 2001 Plan that are forfeited to or repurchased by the Company on or after November 16, 2011, when the 2011 Plan was approved by Stockholders, are also included in the shares added to the share reserve, as each such item is described herein.
-The Board of Directors believes that the ability to continue to distribute equity awards under the First Amended 2011 Plan is important for our continued growth and success.
+The Second Amended 2011 Plan is identical to the 2011 Plan other than with respect to the increase in reserved shares and the extension to the term.
+The Board of Directors believes that the ability to continue to distribute equity awards under the Second Amended 2011 Plan is important for our continued growth and success.

-As of April 1, 2013, the fair market value of a share of Company common stock (based on the closing price of the Company's common stock) was \$15.30.
+As of April 1, 2014 the fair market value of a share of Company common stock (based on the closing price of the Company's common stock) was \$18.17.